-- Regular education teacher(s)
+- Regular educationteacher(s)

-- Special education teacher(s)
+- Special educationteacher(s)

-- Related service provider(s)
+- Related serviceprovider(s)

 - Any other service provider(s), including paraprofessionals, who are responsible for implementation of the IEP

-- COVID-19 Guidance: The IEP team should consider inviting related service providers who will have responsibility for implementing the student's IEP including the school nurse, when applicable, to address medical needs.

 The LEA must also be sure that each of the people listed above know his/her responsibilities related to implementing the student's IEP including the specific accommodations, modifications, and supports that must be provided.
 For a student who is transition age (14 or younger, if determined appropriate by the IEP team) to ensure a coordinated set of activities leading to successful post-school goals, the Anticipated Year of Graduation should be considered when developing IEP section III Transition Services.